 Do you feel there is something that is getting in the way of what you need to know?
 Does it feel like you are missing something important?
 Maybe you are just awakening and realizing there’s more to life.
 Perhaps it’s a sign you are awakening?

-When we aren’t getting the full picture, we have many unanswered questions.
+When we aren’t getting the complete picture, we have many unanswered questions.
 Do you feel like something important is going on, but you can’t grasp it?
 It’s a common sign of awakening.
 It’s like viewing life through a dark veil.
 Do you wonder what is causing this distortion?

 Moving Beyond The Dark Veil of Belief